Ahmedabdelalem61/Ahmedabdelalem61/README.md

 ---

-*Open to opportunities in backend development, system architecture, and enterprise solutions.*
+*Passionate about building scalable backend systems and continuously learning software architecture principles.
+Open to opportunities in backend development, system architecture, and enterprise solutions.*